 Israeli companies are generally subject to income tax on their taxable income.
-The regular corporate tax rate in Israel for 2017 was 24% and for 2018 and 2019 is 23%.
+The regular corporate tax rate in Israel for 2018, 2019 and 2020 is 23%.
 However, the effective rate of tax payable by a company which is qualified under Israeli law as an "Industrial Company" and/or which derives income from an "approved enterprise," "benefited enterprise," "preferred enterprise" or "preferred technological enterprise" (as further discussed below) may be lower.
 See this Item 10E.
-"Additional Information - Taxation - Tax Benefits Under the Law for the Encouragement of Capital Investments.
-5719-1959."
+"Additional Information - Taxation - Tax Benefits Under the Law for the Encouragement of Capital Investments, 5719-1959."